mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-01.md

   - Deploy an Azure OpenAI model.
   - Chat in the playground without your data.
   - Add your data
-  - Test the model with your data
+  - Chat in the playground with your data.
   - Deploy your web app

 You can find the sample product information data [here] for grounding your own data(./Resources/Challenge-01/Data/product-info)